W. H. R. Rivers: Early life

 William Halse Rivers Rivers was the oldest of four children, with his siblings being brother Charles Hay (29 August 1865 – 8 November 1939) and sisters Ethel Marian (30 October 1867 – 4 February 1943) and Katharine Elizabeth (1871–1939).

 William, known as "Willie" throughout his childhood, appears to have been named after his famous uncle of Victory fame; there was also a longstanding family tradition whereby the eldest son of every line would be baptised by that name.
 The origin of "Halse" is unclear.
 There may be some naval connection, as it has been suggested that it could have been the name of someone serving alongside his uncle.
 Slobodin states that it is probable that the second "Rivers" entered his name as a result of a clerical error on the baptismal certificate, but since the register is filled in by his father's hand, and his father performed the ceremony, this seems unlikely.
-Slobodin notes that a mistake on the registry of his birth but his name was changed from the mistaken "William False Rivers Rivers" to its later form, with "Halse" as the second name.
+Slobodin notes a mistake on the registry of his birth, but it is that his name was changed from the mistaken "William False Rivers Rivers" to its later form, with "Halse" as the second name.
 This suggests that "Rivers" was intended as a given name as well as a surname.

 Rivers had a stammer that he never fully conquered.
 He had no sensory memory, although he was able to visualise to an extent if dreaming, in a half-waking, half-sleeping state, or when feverish.
 Rivers noted that in his early life- specifically before the age of five- his visual imagery was far more definite than it became in later life.
 He thought it was perhaps as good as that of the average child.

 At first, Rivers had concluded that his loss of visual imagery had resulted from his lack of attention and interest in it.
 But, as he later came to realise, while images from his later life frequently faded into obscurity, those from his infancy still remained vivid.

 As Rivers notes in Instinct and the Unconscious, he was unable to visualise any part of the upper floor of the house he lived in until he was five.
 By contrast, Rivers was able to describe the lower floors of that particular house with far more accuracy than he had been able to with any house since.
 Although images of later houses were faded and incomplete, no memory since had been as inaccessible as that of the upper floor of his early home.
 Given evidence, Rivers came to conclude that something had happened to him on the upper floor of that house, the memory of which was entirely suppressed because it "interfered with [his] comfort and happiness".
 In addition to that specific memory being inaccessible, his sensory memory in general appears to have been severely disabled from that moment.